javierg1975/fpscalaex/README.md

-##Answers to exercises from Functional Programming in Scala
+#Answers to exercises from Functional Programming in Scala

+Plus whatever other interesting examples or problems I might encounter

-Also included:
+##Also included:

 More stringent compilation options for `scalac`.
 Adds [WartRemover](https://github.com/puffnfresh/wartremover) and [Scalastyle](http://www.scalastyle.org/) plugins to *sbt*

-##What it provides
+###What it provides
 - Static code analysis.
 - Automatic code reviews based on best practices.
 - Automatic enforcement of standard coding style.
 - A [more capable](https://github.com/paulp/sbt-extras) `sbt` runner
 - Peace of mind.

-##How to use
+###How to use
 - scalac options
     - These will kick in by default when you compile.
 Nothing to do.
 - [WartRemover](https://github.com/puffnfresh/wartremover)